Student FAQ

 The Dow Jones tests give you a realistic glimpse of the level of grammar you will be expected to know when you apply for an internship or job in journalism and related fields.

 The Dow Jones Newspaper Fund editing internship uses a test as part of the application process for internships with the Wall Street Journal and other prestigious publications.
 Each year, that test and the answers to it have been published at EditTeach.org.
 Newsroom 101 presents a self-instructional version of the grammar portion of the test, with our own explanatory feedback added to the answers.
+We try to keep these questions up to date according to AP style.

 Will I still need to purchase the AP Stylebook?